-- 3.2.1 All individual site assessments have followed the Council's adopted HELAA and BLR Methodology, which itself is in line with the standard methodology in the housing and economic land availability assessment section of the PPG4.
+- 3.2.1 All individual site assessments have followed the Council's adopted HELAA and BLR Methodology, which itself is in line with the standard methodology in the housing and economic land availability assessment section of the PPG.
 The standard methodology contains five main stages, with two optional stages covering broad locations and windfall.
-All stages are shown in Figure 1. - 3.2.2 This HELAA Review will provide the following information in line with the outputs of Stage 5 as stipulated in the PPG: - a list of all sites or broad locations considered, cross-referenced to their locations on maps; - an assessment of each site or broad location, in terms of its suitability for development, availability and achievability including whether the site/broad location is viable) to determine whether a site is realistically expected to be developed and when; - contain more detail for those sites which are considered to be realistic candidates for development, where others have been discounted for clearly evidenced and justified reasons;
+All stages are shown in Figure 1. - 3.2.2 This HELAA Review will provide the following information in line with the outputs of Stage 5 as stipulated in the PPG: - a list of all sites or broad locations considered, cross-referenced to their locations on maps; - an assessment of each site or broad location, in terms of its suitability for development, availability and achievability including whether the site/broad location is viable) to determine whether a site is realistically expected to be developed and when; - contain more detail for those sites which are considered to be realistic candidates for development, where others have been discounted for clearly evidenced and justified reasons; - the potential type and quantity of development that could be delivered on each site/broad location, including a reasonable estimate of build out rates, setting out how any barriers to delivery could be overcome and when; and

-4 MHCLG (2019), Planning Practice Guidance, Housing and economic land availability assessment
+&lt;sup>4 MHCLG (2019), Planning Practice Guidance, Housing and economic land availability assessment Due to the often specialist nature of constraint mitigation, the Council will only make recommendation where it is possible and appropriate to do so.